Iza (singer): Career

-At the age of 19 she returned to Rio de Janeiro and continued with that activity here as well.
+At the age of 19, she returned to Rio de Janeiro and continued with that activity here as well.
 In 2009, at the age of eighteen, she attended the advertising course at the Pontifical Catholic University of Rio de Janeiro (PUC-Rio), graduating in 2013 and then began working as a video editor.
 In 2015, in parallel, she created a channel on YouTube and began posting music cover videos.

 At the end of 2017, she was the main attraction of Pré-Reveillon POPline.
-On February 3, 2018, she participated in the Planeta Atlântida festival.
+On 3 February 2018, she participated in the Planeta Atlântida festival.

 Her album Dona de Mim was ranked as the 41st best Brazilian album of 2018 by the Brazilian edition of Rolling Stone magazine and among the 25 best Brazilian albums of the first half of 2018 by the São Paulo Association of Art Critics.

 In May 2021, Iza was named one of Time Magazine's Next Generation Leaders.

+On 2 September 2022, Iza released a three-song EP that makes up her upcoming album.
+Named Três, the project becomes a promotion for the singer's performance on the main stage of Rock in Rio 2022, who became the first black Brazilian singer to perform on the main stage.